-Financial instruments are initially recognised at fair value plus, in the case of a financial asset or financial liability not at fair value, transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
-If finance charges in respect of financial assets and financial liabilities are significantly different from similar charges usually obtained in an open market transaction, adjusted for the specific risks of the Municipality, such differences are immediately recognised in the period it occurs, and the unamortised portion adjusted over the period of the loan transactions.
+Financial instruments are initially recognised at fair value plus, in the case of a financial asset or financial liability costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
+If finance c assets and financial liabilities are significantly different from similar charges usually obtained in an open market t specific risks of the Municipality, such differences are immediately recognised in the period it occurs, and the u over the period of the loan transactions.